Can being pregnant cause a woman gout?

 The uric acid crystallizes and gets deposited in the joints, tendons or tissue surrounding the joint and can affect the big toe, fingers, elbow, wrist, ankle and knee in pregnant women.
 Obviously this makes sleep very difficult due to the pain but symptoms can also include fatigue and fever.

 It is very important to treat gout during the pregnancy to limit the discomfort it may cause.
 It’s recommended to restrict medication while pregnant, it’s better to achieve optimal uric acid levels via lifestyle and dietary changes.
 First, make sure to drink plenty of water every day, at least 8 to 12 glasses.
-The water will help dilute the uric acid and flush it out from the kidneys.
+The water may help dilute the uric acid and flush it out from the kidneys.
 Drinking lots of water will also help avoid having water retention a common symptom during pregnancy, plus it will promote a better metabolism.

 Following a gout diet as outlined on this website and my eBook by limiting red meats, poultry and other meats.
 Avoid organ meats and seafood entirely.
-You want to avoid excessive protein intake since it will worsen your gout.
+You want to avoid excessive protein intake since it may worsen your gout.
 Zero tolerance on alcohol but that is already common among pregnant women.
 Basically, eat most of your daily calories as complex carbohydrates like fresh fruits, vegetables, legumes, whole grain breads, pastas and rice.
 Carefully plan your diet with your doctor to avoid any nutritional deficiencies.

 A recent study found that pregnant women who consumed high fructose diets in pregnancy experienced higher levels of triglycerides and uric acid.
 Uric acid can lead to gout if not careful.